 - Paper containers – commonly used to transport food and are capable of retaining both hot and cold foods.
 They are designed to be leak proof and are suitable for recycling due to their biodegradable and compostable properties.

-If you are in need of a steel container for storage or transport, we can help.
-Please do not hesitate to get in touch with our experts today by calling 020 8459 5984 or emailing email@example.com.
+Whether you are in need of a steel container for storage or transport, a mobile welfare unit for hire, or site accommodation units, we can help.
+Please do not hesitate to get in touch with our experts today by calling 020 8459 5984 or emailing firstname.lastname@example.org.